Associate Professor Sally A. Peters

 Woodhouse, H. Developing communities of practice to support families’ experiences of their children’s transition to school

-Doctoral theses supervised
+Completed doctoral theses supervised

 Kamenarac, O. (2019).
 Discursive constructions of teachers’ professional identities in early childhood policies and practice in Aotearoa New Zealand: complexities and contradictions

 Hooker, T. (2016).
 Adults and children engaging with ePortfolios in an early childhood education setting